Instrumentation

 Type: 10.25 inch color TFT (single screen) with touch interface.

-Information: speed, engine RPM, coolant temperature, odometer, trip distance, gear position, fuel level, range, average consumption, clock, cruise control, riding mode, heated grips/seats, and audio system.
+Information: speed, engine RPM, coolant temperature, odometer, trip distance, gear position, fuel level, range, average consumption, clock, battery voltage, cruise control, riding mode, heated grips/seats, and audio system.

 Connectivity: USB and Bluetooth (BRP Connect and Apple CarPlay).
 Also supports Wi‑Fi for OTA (Over‑the‑Air) updates.